-U a) When approving new developments, consider how the development contributes to the character of the Centre it is being proposed in.
+LU a) When approving new developments, consider how the development contributes to the character of the Centre it is being proposed in.
 Refer to Centre Profiles on page 99-109.
-Supports Objective CE2 building, measured from the inside face of external walls, divided by the site area.
+Supports Objective CE2 inside face of external walls, divided by the site area.